 Do you struggle with back pain or want to improve your posture?
 I’ve been there too.
-As a Physical Therapy Specialist with over 20 years of experience—and someone who has dealt with severe back pain myself—I’ve helped countless individuals strengthen their core and find relief.
+As a Physical Therapy Specialist at FYZICAL Therapy and Balance Centers with over 20 years of experience—and someone who has dealt with severe back pain myself—I’ve helped countless individuals strengthen their core and find relief.
 Whether you’re dealing with chronic discomfort or just want a stronger, more balanced core, these seven simple habits can make a world of difference.
 Without strength training, I’ve seen how pain can often return, which is why I’ve found that strengthening the back is the most important part of maintaining a healthy core and preventing future pain.
 Ready to take the first step?
 Let’s dive into your journey to better balance and well-being.

 RELATED: 10 Easy Ways to Improve Your Posture.